malcx95/sick-coding-challenge/README.md

 __Submit your solution at the latest by January 9:th 2023.__

 If you have any questions, send them to [malcolm.vigren@sick.se](mailto:malcolm.vigren@sick.se) with the subject line "Code Challenge Question".
-You can also create an issue in this repository if you run into any issues (try not to post any hints about the solution if you do so).

 __Good luck and have fun!__